bertrandhaine/ichigo-loyalty-be/README.md

 - `GET /customer/:id/orders`: Get customer orders since last year with pagination
 - `POST /recalculate-tiers`: Recalculate loyalty tiers for all customers

-For detailed information on request/response formats, refer to the API documentation.

 ## Database Schema

 The project uses two main models: